 Better Posture: Strong glutes can help to stabilize your sacrum (the triangular bone at the bottom of your lumbar vertebrae).
 If your glutes become too weak, then you might experience lower back pain or posture problems.
 Performing hip thrusts will help mitigate the sacrum from being pulled in a tucked position.
 Another benefit of hip thrusts is to balance out tight hip flexors.
 The hip thrust is a hip extension exercise.
 Therefore, the hip flexors are the antagonist muscles to the glutes.
 If the hip flexors become much stronger than the glutes, it can lead to anterior pelvic tilt or hollow back (when your pelvis is pulled out of alignment).
 Doing hip thrusts can reduce the chances of this happening.

 Look Better & Gain Confidence: The flat booty was an aesthetic that was “in” more than 30 years ago.
-Times have changed; most people respect a well developed rear-end.
+Times have changed; most people respect a well developed rear-end, which is why we love butt lift exercises.
 Hip thrusts will help to tighten and build your backside like no other exercise.

 Enhanced Mobility: Everyday activities such as walking upstairs or getting/sitting down on a chair requires your hip extensor muscles (primarily your glutes and hamstrings) to go to work.
 Hip thrusts strengthen the muscles that will aid in performing daily activities like walking or just keeping your balance.

 Improve Bone Density: Weight-bearing exercise is one of the only scientifically proven ways to strengthen the bones and improve bone density.
 Hip thrusts are a great exercise to help with this because they are a low-impact weight-bearing exercise that enables you to lift heavy loads.
 This can help with improving low bone density in the spine, hips, knees, and legs.